yurisuika/Endemic/README.md

 # <p align="center">ENDEMIC</p>

 Endemic is a Fabric mod that allows you to grow trees endemic to their biomes with vanilla saplings!
-Now you can regrow those swamp oaks, tall birches, pine spruces, and more!
+Now you can regrow those swamp oaks, super birches, pine spruces, and more!
+However, that is not all; Endemic can also make saplings grow differently depending on their native biomes!

+There is a degree of configurability to Endemic.
+Press 'g' by default to open the settings and you will find yourself upon the realism setting.
+You can enable or disable the mod's functionality entirely from here as well.

+Set the realism to Hardcore and saplings will die outside of their native biomes.
+Set it to Hard and they will grow into stunted shrubby trees.
+Or, if you prefer, set it to Easy and enjoy growing trees anywhere!
+Large trees will still only be able to grow in their native biomes.
+All saplings will die in The End and The Nether regardless of which realism setting is used if Endemic is enabled!

 ---